 Q: How did you stay in touch with Northeastern while you were abroad?

 Whenever Northeastern needed to get in touch with us, they communicated through email and passed information on to the International Coordinators to pass on to us.
 It was relatively easy and all logistics were handled properly.

 Q: What was your experience like coming to the Northeastern Boston campus in the spring?

 Surprisingly, coming to Northeastern in the spring was a relatively smooth transition.
-There was another orientation on campus once we arrived that briefed us on the basics on getting acquainted to campus life in Boston.
-Of course, there’s always a learning curve and I had questions throughout the first few months, but reaching out to people who knew the answers to my questions was easy since most students are friendly.
+There was another orientation on campus once we arrived that briefed us on the basics of getting acquainted to campus life in Boston.
+Of course, there's always a learning curve and I had questions throughout the first few months, but reaching out to people who knew the answers to my questions was easy since most students are friendly.

 Q: What are you involved with at Northeastern?
 What was it like getting involved with different initiatives on the Boston campus when you returned for the spring?

 When returning to the Boston campus in the spring, I really wanted to hit the ground running and join things that interested me just to get more involved.
 I attended the winter involvement fair and found a few initiatives that interested me.
 After all the applications and interest I showed, I now have the privilege of being a Brother of Alpha Kappa Psi, I'm a program coordinator for the Asian Student Union, and I'm an N.U.in Alumni Ambassador.
 I highly encourage all students to hit the ground running when they return to Boston!